Colorado-Mesa-University-Cybersecurity/PyGoat/README.md

 ## Running

-Linux environment:
+Linux environment with Proxy:

 * `chmod +x run.sh`

 * `./run.sh`

-WSL environment:

-* `chmod +x .bashrc`

-* `./.bashrc`

-The served web page will be available at http://localhost:5000
+Linux environment without Proxy:

 * If you run without using a proxy, the python requests module could throw some nasty errors.
 To get around this, if you plan on not running a proxy, use run_no_proxy.sh.

+Other Environments:

+* `python run.py`

+The served web page will be available at http://localhost:5000

 ## Note About Proxies